Let's go through the three popular investing apps in Australia right now.

 This is how I started.
 I don't do this anymore as I contribute a set amount on a fortnightly basis instead but it's easy to turn on and off this feature which is not mandatory to use.

 The beauty of Raiz is that they will take any amount of cash and invest it, which means they will buy a fraction of a share for you.
-No more do you need to wait until you have the exact price of the share to buy, you can do it straight away (for example $5).
+No more do you need to wait until you have the exact price of the share to buy, you can do it straight away (starting even just $5).

 Raiz's portfolio options

-Raiz has 7 prebuilt portfolios to pick from as well as an option to build your own custom portfolios (which I personally do).
+Raiz has 7 prebuilt portfolios to pick from as well as an option to build your own custom portfolios (which is what I personally do).

 See my screenshot here of a test portfolio I built.
-Picking some ETFs (from the list of 14 provided) and then percent of the portfolio they each make up.
-Raiz tells you the risk scale, with more stocks or crypto meaning it will be higher risk.
+As you make selections Raiz tells you the risk scale, with more stocks or crypto meaning it will be higher risk.

 The ETFs you can pick from include